-Tom was always trying something new and was the first to do a standing island pullout, where a surfer stands at the nose and spins the board around until the tail block faces the beach, in six-foot surf.
+Tom was always trying something new and was recognized for his standing island pullout, where a surfer stands at the nose and spins the board around until the tail block faces the beach, in three-to-eight-foot surf.

 1960s | Surfing Experimentations